Megaton Documentation

 Default: []

 Paths to include directories to be passed to the compiler as -I flags.
-Headers generated by Megaton are automatically included and do not need to be specified.
+Headers generated by Megaton (including headers from the Megaton library) are automatically included and do not need to be specified.

 Inheritance: Append